DominicL3/hey-aliens/multihop-ssh.md

 Assuming you've gotten this far, you can just `scp` your public key to as many machines as you want. **Note**: you must ensure that the `.ssh` directory exists in the machines you are copying to—if it doesn't, simply create it!

+After verifying that the `.ssh` directory exists on the second machine, run the following command while you're on the first machine that you need to SSH into:

 ```
 scp ~/.ssh/authorized_keys blph0:.ssh/.
 ```